 How will I know if a request to end my benefits has been filed?

 If a request to terminate your work comp benefits has been filed, you will receive a “Petition to Modify, Suspend, or Terminate.”
 It’s important to contact an attorney as soon as you receive this petition.
-Oftentimes there are strict deadlines to respond, and you should have an attorney inform you of your legal rights and represent you before a judge.
+Often there are strict deadlines for responding.
+You should have an attorney advise you of your legal rights and represent you before a judge.

 My employer sent me a petition saying my workers’ compensation payments should stop on the day I examined by my employer’s doctor.
 Will my payments stop?